 Introduction

-Here, we outline the standardized process for submitting Vulnerability Assessment and Penetration Testing (VAPT) reports related to our products.
+This document outlines the standardized process for submitting Vulnerability Assessment and Penetration Testing (VAPT) reports related to all our products.

-1. Identify the Vulnerability – Conduct a thorough analysis to pinpoint the specific issue.
+1. Vulnerability identification: Conduct a thorough analysis to pinpoint the specific issue.
 If using automated tools, remove false positives and prioritize the vulnerabilities.

 • Product name and version